-- obtain regulatory approval to commence a clinical trial; - reach agreement on acceptable terms with prospective CROs and clinical trial sites, the terms of which can be subject to extensive negotiation and may vary significantly among different CROs and trial sites;

-- obtain institutional review board, or IRB, approval at each site; - recruit, enroll and retain patients through the completion of clinical trials; - maintain clinical sites in compliance with trial protocols and regulatory requirements through the completion of clinical trials; - address any patient safety concerns that arise during the course of the trial: - initiate or add a sufficient number of clinical trial sites; or - manufacture sufficient quantities of our product candidate for use in clinical trials.
+- obtain regulatory approval to commence a clinical trial; - reach agreement on acceptable terms with prospective CROs and clinical trial sites, the terms of which can be subject to extensive negotiation and may vary significantly among different CROs and trial sites; - obtain institutional review board ("IRB") approval at each site; - recruit, enroll and retain patients through the completion of clinical trials; - · maintain clinical sites in compliance with trial protocols and regulatory requirements through the completion of clinical trials; - address any patient safety concerns that arise during the course of the trial; - initiate or add a sufficient number of clinical trial sites; or - manufacture sufficient quantities of our product candidate for use in clinical trials.

-We could encounter delays if a clinical trial is suspended or terminated by us, by the relevant IRBs at the sites at which such trials are being conducted, by the Data Safety Monitoring Board, or DSMB, for such trial or by the FDA or other regulatory authorities.
+In addition, disruptions caused by the COVID-19 pandemic may increase the likelihood that we encounter such difficulties or delays in initiating, enrolling, conducting or completing our planned and ongoing clinical trials.
+We could encounter delays if a clinical trial is suspended or terminated by us, by the relevant IRBs at the sites at which such trials are being conducted, by the Data Safety Monitoring Board ("DSMB") for such trial or by the FDA or other regulatory authorities.
 Such authorities may impose such a suspension or termination, including a clinical hold, due to a number of factors, including failure to conduct the clinical trial in accordance with regulatory requirements or our clinical protocols, inspection of the clinical trial operations or trial site by the FDA or other regulatory authorities, unforeseen safety issues or adverse side effects including those experienced by other product candidates in the same class as our product candidates, changes in laws or regulations, or lack of adequate funding to continue the clinical trial.
 Any delays in completing our clinical trials will increase our costs, slow down our product candidate development and approval process and jeopardize our ability to commence product sales and generate revenues.
 Any of these occurrences may harm our business, financial condition and prospects significantly.